basiljs/basiljs.github.io/_source/reference/input/loadString.md

 layout: entry
 title: loadString
 codetitle: loadString(file)
 description: 'Reads the contents of a file or loads an URL into a String.
-If the file is specified by name as String, it must be located in the document''s data directory.'
+If the file is specified by name as string, the path can point either directly at a file in the document''s data directory or be specified as an absolute path.'
 category: Input
 subcategory: Files
 returns: